wileycousins-edu/intro_to_circuits/gettingstarted/README.md

 * voltage
 * current

 We'll learn about them as class goes on.
 For now, we will set up the meter and learn how to test continuity.
+We'll also show how to measure resistance, voltage, and current, but those sections are better off skipped until after lesson 1, and are here so you can come back and review.

 ### setting up your multimeter
 First thing's first.
 Plug your probes into your multimeter if necessary.
 The black probe goes in the port labeled "COM" or "GND" or something similar.
 The red one goes in the port labeled "mA/Ω/V" or something similar.
 It'll look something like this: